Geza de Kaplany: Marriage

 In June 1962, he met Hajna Piller, also from Hungary.
 She was 25, a former fashion model, showgirl at Bimbo's 365 Club and beauty queen, daughter of György Piller.
 The two had a whirlwind courtship and married that August.
-A few weeks after their marriage, de Kaplany heard from a woman friend that his wife was having an affair.
+A few weeks after their marriage, de Kaplany heard from a friend that his wife was having an affair.

 Murder

-On the evening of August 28, 1962, de Kaplany carried out his plan to punish his wife for her supposed infidelity.
+On the evening of 28 August 1962, de Kaplany carried out his plan to punish his wife for her supposed infidelity.
 He tied her to the bed in their apartment, played loud music and disfigured her body with a scalpel.
 He dabbed a mixture of hydrochloric, sulfuric and nitric acid in the cuts, causing her to suffer third degree corrosive burns over most of the front of her body.
 After three hours, he called police.
 He told police that he had wanted to destroy her beauty, but not kill her.
-She recovered enough to give a statement, but died on September 30 in St. Francis Memorial Hospital.
+She recovered enough to give a statement, but died on 30 September in St. Francis Memorial Hospital.

 Legal proceedings

-De Kaplany's trial commenced on January 9, 1963.
+De Kaplany's trial commenced on 9 January 1963.
 He was initially charged with attempted murder, and was later charged with murder by torture after his wife died.
 De Kaplany pleaded not guilty by reason of insanity.
 His lawyer, Edward de Vilbiss, claimed that he suffered from multiple personality disorder and that the crime was committed by his alter ego, "Pierre de la Roche."
 Prosecutor Louis P. Bergna brought a witness, Ruth Krueger, a former lover who testified otherwise.
 He was declared legally sane, though medically insane.

-He was convicted of first-degree murder, but the testimony of a psychiatrist who claimed that de Kaplany had become a "paranoid schizophrenic with latent homosexual tendencies" because of abuse during his childhood apparently prompted the jury to bring a verdict of life imprisonment on March 1, 1963.
-Superior Court Judge Raymond G. Callaghan formally sentenced him on March 15.
+He was convicted of first-degree murder, but the testimony of a psychiatrist who claimed that de Kaplany had become a "paranoid schizophrenic with latent homosexual tendencies" because of abuse during his childhood prompted the jury to bring a verdict of life imprisonment on 1 March 1963.
+Superior Court Judge Raymond G. Callaghan formally sentenced him on 15 March.
 He was sent to California Institution for Men.

-His license to practice was revoked by the California Board of Medical Examiners on March 9, 1964, for violating sections 2378 and 2383 (moral turpitude and unprofessional conduct) of the Business and Professions Code.
+His license to practice was revoked by the California Board of Medical Examiners on 9 March 1964, for violating sections 2378 and 2383 (moral turpitude and unprofessional conduct) of the Business and Professions Code.

 He appealed his conviction in the California state and federal courts, but the Ninth Circuit ultimately upheld his conviction in a 1976 opinion that issued after de Kaplany had already been granted parole and left the United States.